Confessions of a Pop Performer: Soundtrack

-Critical Reaction
+Critical reception

 The Monthly Film Bulletin said "Creaky gags, overly familiar slapstick routines, sniggering innuendo, grimly leaden mugging and a nervously regular injection of titillating sequences on the lines of the average German sex comedy: the follow-up to the huge box-office success of Confessions of a Window Cleaner is everything one has come to dread in British comedy.
 With hindsight, there seems to be a certain inevitability about this crossing of the Carry On series (now well into middle age) with the ethos of the working class anti-heroes that emerged in the early Sixties: Sidney James has found his younger alter ego in the charmless Robin Askwith, a kind of callow reductio ad absurdum of the early Albert Finney/Tom Courtenay characters.
 In this light, the trundling out of the gorilla suit from Morgan seems to be a particularly cynical nail driven into the coffin."

 Variety wrote: "It's simple-minded stuff.
 Most of the jokes are laid on with a trowel, though some sight gags devised by Cohen and scripter Christopher Wood ... work well enough.
 The sex is invariably frenzied and ultimately monotonous.
 The ironic and unexpected are notably absent in all the nonsense.
 Askwith is reasonably appealing as the callow sex object, though it's hard to fathom his unerring magnetism for the femmes, even in this fantasy context.
 Booth is okay as the scheming brother-in-law, and both Doris Hare and Bill Maynard have winning moments as young Lea's parents.
 Sheila White is good as his sister.
 Technical credits are all proficient, and the film is well-paced for the market it figures to reach."

 The Radio Times Guide to Films gave the film 1/5 stars, writing: "Robin Askwith abandons his window-cleaning round to help organise a tour for a band of no-hopers and finds himself knee-deep in groupies (the finale at the Palladium has to be seen to be believed).
 Askwith struggles with a dismal script and comes off much better than Tony Blair's father-in-law, Anthony Booth."